tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 (Make sure, no one else uses the same prerelease version otherwise You will overwrite each others docker image)

-### Change the code in the feature branch
+### Step 3: Change the code in the feature branch

-From the configuration, we can see, that the sources are in the folder `source/operators/secretsmanagementOperator-hc/docker`.
+From the docker build configuration above, we can see, that the sources are in the folder `source/operators/secretsmanagementOperator-hc/docker`.
-Any change in this folder will trigger a new build of the dockerimage with tag 0.1.1-issue3456.
+Any change in this folder will trigger a new build of the dockerimage with tag "0.1.1-issue3456".

 For now just let´s add one print line on startup of the SecretsManagement-Operator: